The Best Science-Based Bicep Workout for Size and Definition (7 Studies)

 Another great thing about this exercise is that it minimizes the involvement of the anterior delts, which often come into play during curling exercises.

-In fact, the study I previously showed by the American Council of Exercise not only showed that the concentration curl had the greatest bicep activation, but the activation of the anterior delt was significantly lower during this exercise than all of the other bicep exercises.
+In fact, the study I previously showed by the American Council of Exercise not only showed that the concentration curl had the greatest bicep activation, but the activation of the anterior delt was significantly lower during this exercise than all of the other workouts.

 This is likely because during this movement the humerus is pressed against the leg and doesn’t allow the upper arm to sway.
 This helps isolate the biceps to a greater degree.